 This unexpected opportunity turned out to be a real treasure, as I walked away with some pleasing images.

-Here are three images I’ve published from the series thus far.
+Here are three images I have published from the series thus far.

 I hope you enjoy them.